cloudsci/cloudmetrics-pipeline/README.md

 coordinate (with the format `YYYYMMDDhhmm`).
 For netCDF files either the `scene_id` variable or time coordinate must exist.

+To start a pipeline from a set of existing source files you will use `cloudmetrics_pipeline.find_scenes(source_files=...)`.
+If your files don't already contain `scene_id` or `time` coordinates you can provide a preprocessing function through the argument `.find_source_files(preprocess=fn)` which will be called with each loaded file.
+You can then use this function to add the necessary `scene_id`.

 ## Parallel execution

 The pipeline execution is built on [luigi](https://luigi.readthedocs.io)